Yogesh-Prabu/PROJECT_DATASPARK/README.md

 ├── global_electronics.sql
 └── README.md

-💾 Datasets Used
+#💾 Datasets Used
-Customers: Contains customer details like name, age, gender, and state.
+*Customers*: Contains customer details like name, age, gender, and state.
-Products: Contains product data such as categories and brands.
+*Products*: Contains product data such as categories and brands.
-Sales: Includes order details, quantities, and revenue generated.
+*Sales*: Includes order details, quantities, and revenue generated.
-Stores: Store information, including location and size.
+*Stores*: Store information, including location and size.
-Exchange Rates: Historical exchange rate data for currency conversion.
+*Exchange Rates*: Historical exchange rate data for currency conversion.

-🔧 Tools and Technologies
+#🔧 Tools and Technologies
 Python: Data cleaning and preprocessing.
 SQL (MySQL): Database management and querying.
 Power BI: Building visual dashboards for reporting.
 Jupyter Notebook: Documenting and analyzing data.

-🛠️ Process Overview
+#🛠️ Process Overview
 Data Cleaning and Preprocessing
 Converted 'Open Date' to the datetime format.
 Used median imputation to handle missing values and outliers.